Omnipod Pump

 Keep Gear Close

-• Make sure the phone (and RileyLink if using one) are close to the pod before you tap Pair Pod
+- Make sure the phone (and RileyLink if using one) are close to the pod before you tap Pair Pod

-• Do NOT move devices away from the pod until you see the blue check mark and the Continue button on the phone screen
+- Do NOT move devices away from the pod until you see the blue check mark and the

-• You can then move away to attach the pod to your body
+button on the phone screen - You can then move away to attach the pod to your body

-• Do NOT move devices away from the pod until you see the blue check mark and the Continue button on the phone screen
+- Do NOT move devices away from the pod until you see the blue check mark and the

-For version 3.3.0 and later, (which means the dev branch right now), there is a new slider to control insertion of the cannula instead of a button to tap.
-It looks like the graphic below.
-You place your finger on the darker blue icon and, while keeping your finger in contact with the screen, drag all the way to the right.
+The slider looks like the graphic below.
+(The Deactivate Pod slider is red.)
+You place your finger on the dark circular icon and, while keeping your finger in contact with the screen, drag all the way to the other side.
+(The direction depends on the natural direction for your selected language).
 After the drag operation, as soon as you lift your finger off the phone, the cannula insertion command is sent to the pod.

 The Screen that says Setup Complete allows you to change the Scheduled Reminder for this pod if you want a different reminder time (including none) from your usual setting.

-• This only changes the reminder for this one pod
+- This only changes the reminder for this one pod

-• If you want to change all future reminders, tap on Notifications to modify the Reminder Default
+- If you want to change all future reminders, tap on Notifications to modify the Reminder Default

-Pod Status
+Pod Status¶

 The Pod Status screen is shown in the graphic below.
-The dashed green outline indicates the Device portion that is found only for the Omnipod.
-All other features of the screen are common for Omnipod and Omnipod DASH.
+The dashed green outline indicates the Device

-Play Beeps
+Play Beeps¶

 If you want to make sure Loop can talk to your pod, click on the sound icon (highlighted by the red box) in the graphic above.
 If the icon is greyed out - that means Loop is having a communication issue reaching your pod.
 Follow the usual Troubleshoot: Pump is Not Responding steps to resolve this problem.